How Much Should Packaging Cost Per Order? 2026 Benchmarks for D2C Brands

 Margin Lab Research Team

-The exact 6-step process we use to find $50K–$150K in hidden packaging costs.
-Includes spec audit checklists, freight benchmarking templates, and negotiation scripts.
+The 6-step process we use to review a packaging supply chain.
+Includes spec audit checklists, freight benchmarking templates and negotiation scripts.

 "What should I be paying for packaging?" is the question we hear most from D2C founders.
 And it's surprisingly hard to answer — because most benchmarking data is either for enterprise-scale operations or for startups ordering 500 boxes on Arka.